OlyaOlga/webDevelopment/README.md

 # webDevelopment
-This is repository for my web projects!
+This is repository for my simple site!